Global Performance Guarantees for Neural Network Models of AC Power Flow: Numerical Test Results

 \section{Numerical Test Results}

-In this section, we assess the performance of STT by comparing its error bounds (i.e., performance guarantees) with ones generated by the Gurobi 9.5 MIQP solver; we generate these guarantees for the NNs trained in the previous section.
-To run these tests, we selected particular NN output predictions from the trained model \eqref{eq: nn_map}, and then we allowed STT Alg.~\ref{algo:iterative} to take 10 iterations, using MOSEK 10.0 to solve the SDPs.
+In this section, we assess the performance of STT by comparing its error bounds (i.e., performance guarantees) with ones generated by the Gurobi 11.0 MIQP solver; we generate these guarantees for the NNs trained in the previous section.
+All test code is posted on GitHub~\cite{Chevalier_github:2024}.
+To run these tests, we selected particular NN output predictions from the trained model \eqref{eq: nn_map}, and then we allowed STT Alg.~\ref{algo:iterative} to take 10 iterations, using MOSEK 10.1 to solve the SDPs.
 At each iteration, we added $N_c=150$, $250$, $300$, and $350$ new Sherali-Adams cuts to the model (for the 14, 57, 118, and 200-bus systems, respectively).
-After running STT, we allowed Gurobi 9.5's non-convex MIQP solver to attempt solving the equivalent, non-relaxed problem (posed as Model \ref{model:MIQP}) for an equal amount of time.
+After running STT, we allowed Gurobi 11.0's non-convex MIQP solver to attempt solving the equivalent, non-relaxed problem (posed as Model \ref{model:MIQP}) for an equal amount of time.
 As Gurobi's Branch and Bound (BaB) algorithm runs, it generates two bounds: a lower bound based on the best incumbent candidate solution, and a worst case upper bound.
 We track this upper bound and compare it to the one generated by STT.
 All loads could vary by $\pm50\%$.
+In the following analysis, we focus on neither the value of the bound nor its quality, since the former is dependent on training and data collection routines, and the latter is subjectively dependent on the intended model application.

-Direct comparison of the STT iterations and Gurobi's upper bound are shown in Fig. \ref{fig:power_bound_race}, which compares active power injection error at the bus with the largest load in each network.
+Direct comparison of the STT iterations and Gurobi's upper bound are shown in Fig. \ref{fig:power_bound_race}, which compares active power injection error at load buses.
 Similarly, Fig. \ref{fig:current_bound_race} compares square current flow error on the line in each network with the largest ampacity.
 Across each PGLib case in both tests, STT typically overtook the MIQP bound within just several iterations.
-Additionally, at the end of the tests, the MIQP's worst case model error bound $\tilde{e}_{{\rm MIQP}}$ was anywhere from several factors to orders of magnitude larger than $\tilde{e}_{{\rm STT}}$, the bound generated by STT.
+At the end of the time budgets, the MIQP's worst case model error bound $\tilde{e}_{{\rm MIQP}}$ was anywhere from slightly smaller to orders of magnitude larger than $\tilde{e}_{{\rm STT}}$, the bound generated by STT.
 Notably, STT iterations slowed down considerably as more and more constraints were added to the SDP.
 Table \ref{tab:compareSolvers} provides more exhaustive results.
-In this table, we track final bound ratio
+In it, we track final bound ratio